brndnmtthws/rust-react-typescript-demo/README.md

 This repository contains demo code for my YouTube programming learning series about [Rust](https://www.rust-lang.org/), [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), [Docker](https://docs.docker.com/install/), [Terraform](https://www.terraform.io/) and [Kubernetes](https://kubernetes.io/).
 For this project, we're creating **foodi**, a meal logging tool.

-This project serves as an example, and can be used as an boilerplate for starting your own projects.
+This project is intended to serve as an example, and can be used as boilerplate for starting your own project.
 You can also watch the videos to learn more about how it was built (mostly trial and error, like a lot of things in life 😀).

 If you'd like to learn more, check out my other projects: